Quenzi Huerman

-Quentin Emeric "Quenzi" Huerman (born 21 July 2001) is a French professional footballer who plays as a forward for Colorado Springs Switchbacks in the USL Championship.
+Quentin Emeric "Quenzi" Huerman (born 21 July 2001) is a French professional footballer who plays as a forward for Louisville City in the USL Championship.

 Career

 Youth and college

 Huerman spent two years with local side Vannes OC, also spending a year in the United States as an exchange student at Somerset High School in Kentucky, playing for the high school team, scoring 14 goals in seven appearances.
 In 2019, he attended Palm Beach Atlantic University to play college soccer, where he went on to score six goals and tally 12 assists in two seasons and was named Sunshine State Conference (SSC) Player of the Year, USC All-American, USC All-South Region, and D2CCA All-South Region.
 Huerman transferred to Seton Hall University in 2022, netting seven times in 18 games and was All-Big East Conference First Team.
 He spent his graduate seasons at University of North Carolina at Chapel Hill and earned All-Atlantic Coast Conference (ACC) First Team honors after scoring ten goals in 20 appearances for the Tar Heels.

 Huerman also spent two seasons with USL League Two side Asheville City SC, netting nine times in 23 regular season and playoff fixtures across the 2022 and 2023 seasons.
 In 2023, he was named USL League Two South Central Divisional Player of the Year.